Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Introduction

 In this work, we put the fundamental character of these restrictions into question by asking: what does it truly cost to beat these bounds?
 As we will see, there exist many ways to exceed Hoeffding and Chernoff bounds while incurring only vanishingly small overheads, and even more extensive improvements are possible by accepting larger costs, which we precisely characterise.
-Our approach is to make a modification to the conventional setting of hypothesis testing by allowing for discrimination protocols that may, with a suitably constrained probability, fail to conclusively distinguish the two hypotheses, resulting in an abstention rather than making a guess.
-We quantify exactly how much of this `inconclusiveness' is needed to achieve desired ranges of error exponents, establishing optimal trade-offs and precisely delineating the limits of advantages that can be obtained in this approach.
+Our approach relies on a simple modification of the conventional setting of hypothesis testing: we allow for discrimination protocols that may, with a suitably constrained probability, fail to conclusively distinguish the two hypotheses, resulting in an abstention rather than making a guess.
+We introduce a general and comprehensive framework to characterise the landscape of advantages that can be obtained through this approach, quantifying exactly how much of this `inconclusiveness' is needed to achieve desired ranges of error exponents, establishing optimal trade-offs, and delineating the limits of possible improvements.

 Our analysis can be broadly divided into two regimes.
 The first is that of low inconclusiveness, where a very high probability of obtaining a conclusive outcome is required and thus minimal costs are incurred.
-Crucially, we show that an arbitrarily small probability of inconclusive outcomes already suffices to surpass the limitations due to the Chernoff and Hoeffding bounds.
-In particular, the trade-offs imposed by the Hoeffding bound are completely overcome in this setting, with both of the discrimination errors reaching their optimal decay rates simultaneously.
+Crucially, we show that even an arbitrarily small probability of inconclusive outcomes already suffices to surpass the limitations of the Chernoff and Hoeffding bounds.
+In particular, the trade-offs imposed by the the Hoeffding bound are completely overcome in this setting, with both of the discrimination errors reaching their optimal decay rates simultaneously.
+What this means is that one does not need to trade conclusiveness of the protocol for higher performance on equal terms: an utmost improvement in the achievable error exponents is attained while making only an infinitesimally small sacrifice in conclusiveness, meaning that inconclusive outcomes are vanishingly unlikely and thus the overhead incurred (e.g., by requiring repeated experiments due to the inconclusive results) is negligible compared to the improvement it brings.
 Perhaps even more strikingly, we demonstrate protocols that only allow for an exponentially small probability of inconclusiveness, while still exhibiting higher performance than conventional hypothesis testing.
 These results reveal that the traditional bounds are not insurmountable limits, but rather artifacts of requiring perfect decisiveness --- just a touch of inconclusiveness is enough to exceed them in a number of ways.